5—Touching the closet door on the other side of the world

 I get ready for bed and lie under a quilt on the couch.

-Those bars are like sanctuaries for me now, a refuge, where I feel safe, where I don’t feel ashamed.
+Those bars are like sanctuaries for me now, where I feel safe, where I don’t feel ashamed.

 Salt Lake City, Utah, August 9, ’97—The day after Shawn kicked me out, I laid on the carpet listening to Tori Amos CDs all day, as my friend’s roommate had all of them!
 Every now and then I tried to get Chris on the phone.